aakash17kc/ContentServer/Readme.md

   * AWS SDK - To upload files to S3.
 I've implemented multipart upload to S3.
   * MongoDB - For database.
 I've using a single instance of MongoDB for this project.
 In a production env, a replicaset should be used with primary-secondary architecture.
 We can discuss whether to have an in-sync or async replication.
+  * If not using Spring, we'll have to setup factory methods to create the instances for different services.
+* The image is served in a seperate /image endpoint.
+The idea behind this was that the image can fetched only when required.
+The GET /post/{postId} endpoint returns the image link which can be used to fetch the image.
+This helps to decouple the image from the data.
 * The service was designed based on the principles of Domain-Driven Design (DDD) and Clean Architecture.
 * The service has RESTful API that provides endpoints to creat a post with pictures and captions.
 Users can also add comments to the posts.
 * All configurations are available in the configurations package.
 * Jakarta validation annotations have been added to entity fields for request validation.
+* @Indexed annotation has been added to the id field for faster retrieval.
+* CacheControl config has been added for the GET endpoints.

 ### Functional requirements:
   * As a user, I should be able to create posts with images (1 post - 1 image) => Implemented